A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Introduction

 Several constructions of PMDS codes exist in the literature \cite{blaum-RAID, blaum-twoparities, neri-PMDS, cai-field, calis, gabrys, gopalan-MR, guruswami-PMDS, hu, universal-lrc, neri}.
-In Construction 1 in \cite{universal-lrc}, it was shown that any \textit{maximum sum-rank distance} (MSRD) code \cite{linearizedRS} may be easily and explicitly turned into a PMDS code \cite[Th.
+In Construction 1 in \cite{universal-lrc}, it was shown that any \textit{maximum sum-rank distance} (MSRD) code \cite{linearizedRS} may be explicitly turned into a PMDS code \cite[Th.
 2]{universal-lrc}.
-Moreover, such Construction 1 enjoys further flexibility and dynamic properties such as being compatible with an arbitrary choice of local codes, locally replacing such local codes without changing the overall storage architecture or recoding all the stored data, and enabling any hierarchical structure of local codes with any number of levels and always being able to correct any information-theoretically correctable erasure pattern for the corresponding locality constraints (see \cite{universal-lrc}).
-As another application of the flexibility enabled by MSRD codes, optimal LRCs with multiple disjoint repair sets were obtained based on MSRD codes in \cite{cai-disjoint}.
+Moreover, this Construction 1 enjoys further flexibility properties, such as enabling hierarchical PMDS codes (see \cite{universal-lrc}).
+As another application of such a flexibility, optimal LRCs with multiple disjoint repair sets were obtained based on MSRD codes in \cite{cai-disjoint}.

-Apart from being used as PMDS codes for repair in distributed storage \cite{universal-lrc}, MSRD codes have found applications in universal error correction and security in multishot network coding \cite{multishot, secure-multishot}, rate-diversity optimal space-time codes with multiple fading blocks and minimum delay \cite{space-time-kumar, mohannad}, and private information retrieval on PMDS-coded databases or where communication with servers is through a linearly coded network \cite{pirlrc}.
-They may be applicable in a multishot or multilayer version of crisscross error and erasure correction, extending \cite{roth}.
+Apart from being used as PMDS codes for distributed storage \cite{universal-lrc}, MSRD codes have applications in reliable and secure multishot network coding \cite{multishot, secure-multishot}, rate-diversity optimal space-time codes with multiple fading blocks \cite{space-time-kumar, mohannad}, multilayer crisscross error correction \cite{multilayer}, and private information retrieval from locally repairable databases \cite{pirlrc}.

-In this work, MSRD codes are considered as those codes whose minimum sum-rank distance \cite{multishot} attains the Singleton bound given in \cite[Cor.
-2]{universal-lrc}.
-By the same result, such MSRD codes may be defined as MDS codes that remain MDS after being multiplied by any invertible block-diagonal matrix of the appropriate sizes (see Definition \ref{def msrd codes}).
-It is precisely because of this mathematical property that any MSRD code may be turned into a PMDS code as in Construction 1 in \cite{universal-lrc}, enjoying all the properties described above (see \cite[Th.
-3]{universal-lrc}).